tomershafir/sort-seastar/README.md

 ## Improvements

-- Investigate Seastar reactor stall stdout log lines.
+- Investigate logs:

+1. Reactor stalls.
+2. Rate-limit: suppressed 12 backtraces on shard

 - Bulkify I/O on sort and merge (I started with random I/O because it was simpler and due to time constraints).
 It should also improve memory allocation efficiency, by doing less bigger allocations, using reserve() on record vectors.